DataDog/integrations-core/docs/developer/process/integration-release.md

     1. Run the [remove-labels](../ddev/cli.md#ddev-meta-scripts-remove-labels) command
     1. After merging, manually add back the `changelog/no-changelog` label

-Another option for bulk releases is selectively choosing the integrations to release:
+Another option for bulk releases is selectively choosing the integrations to release.
+For example, if you are just releasing `check1` and `check2`:

 ```
 ddev release make check1 check2